victordomingos/The-No-Title-Tech-Blog/src/content/articles/2020/2020-06-14_haiku_r1_beta2_has_been_released.md

 The website is compiled or generated using my usual Python/Pelican setup in Terminal, where I also manage version control with Git.
 Except for the fact that it still does not display Emoji characters, I just love Haiku's Terminal.
 In order to make my Pelican project compile under Haiku, I had to create two separate dependency installation steps.
 Python 3 and some packages (like Pillow) must be installed first using `pkgman` or HaikuDepot.
 Then, most pure-python packages can be installed using `pip` as usual.
 This was not very difficult to me because I had already been very selective on dependencies to make sure this project would also work on iOS/Pythonista.

+For the upload, I simply used FtpPositive, an FTP client with a simple GUI.

 For web browsing and to check the results of Pelican output, I used both WebPositive and Otter-Browser.

-When I configure a new Haiku system, I always make sure I install QuickLaunch and then I go to **Preferences** > **Shortcuts** to define a keyboard shortcut.
-This alows me to have a quick application launching method similar to Spotlight on macOS.
+When I configure a new Haiku system, I always make sure I install QuickLaunch and then I go to **Preferences > Shortcuts** to define a keyboard shortcut.
+This allows me to have a quick application launching method similar to Spotlight on macOS.
 But I also like to set a few additional keyboard shortcuts for launching the most commonly used apps, like Terminal, WebPositive, HaikuDepot, or SoftwareUpdater, which is for me the simplest and quickest way to get into some task.